GoogleChrome/OriginTrials/developer-guide.md

   - When you register for an origin trial token you will be automatically added to a mailing list.
 We'll use this list to send high level updates about the origin trials system, including announcing new features.
   - Additionally, we will be posting updates to [developers.google.com/web/updates/](http://developers.google.com/web/updates/) about each new feature that becomes available as an origin trial.
 ### 2. Will all of these experiments ship eventually?
-  - These are only experiments and there is a good chance that some of them will never ship as standardized APIs on the web.
+  - These are only experiments and there is a good chance that some of them will never ship as standardized features on the web.
 These experimental features are essentially very similar to Chrome flags: an exciting glimpse into one possible future that you can play around with today, and provide feedback for.
 ### 3. What happens if a large site such as a Google service starts depending on an experimental feature?
   - Origin trials have a built-in safeguard that automatically disables an experimental feature globally if its usage exceeds 0.5% of all Chrome page loads.
 This is to keep usage limited to developers experimenting and below Chrome’s threshold whereby features used on less than 0.5% of all page loads (as measured by [Chrome Status](https://www.chromestatus.com/metrics/feature/popularity)) may be deprecated.
 ### 4. Isn’t this just vendor prefixing all over again?